 - Finance or refinance a new or used RV

-- RV loan rates start at 6.24% as of January 2019, with autopay and a repayment term of 48 months or less
+- RV loan rates start at 6.24%, with autopay and a repayment term of 48 months or less

 Bank of the West